(Adds details on case, paragraphs 3-11)

 By Lawrence Hurley

-The case on which the court acted on is Coons v.
-Lew, U.S. Supreme Court, No. 14-525.
+The case is Tibble v.
+Edison International, U.S. Supreme Court, No. 13-550.
 (Reporting by Lawrence Hurley; Editing by Will Dunham)